Customer Journey Map

 • Current-state maps, the standard CJM, depict customers' feelings each time they interact with a company or its products or services, including pain points.

-• Future-state maps explore the ideal future customer experience and help companies determine where to make improvements, like adding a section on the homepage or introducing chatbot to answer live questions.
+• Future-state maps explore the ideal future customer experience and help companies determine where to make improvements, such as adding a section to the homepage or introducing a chatbot to answer live questions.

-• Day-in-the-life maps look at how a customer thinks, behaves, and interacts with a product within the context of their day.
-They give organizations a lens of empathy and real world practicality.
+• Day-in-the-life maps examine how a customer thinks, behaves, and interacts with a product throughout their day.
+They give organizations a lens of empathy and real-world practicality.

 • Empathy maps dive deep into a buyer’s mental and emotional state and motivations.
 Companies think about a typical buyer or ideal customer persona (ICP) and brainstorm what that person thinks, feels, does, and says.
-These maps help brands put themselves in their customers’ shoes and create a sense of empathy.
+These maps help brands put themselves in their customers’ shoes and foster empathy.

 • Persona-based maps represent a customer’s experience at each touchpoint.
 However, the company creates a different map for each ICP they target.